benjamin-joham/mmp2a-quizzzapp/README.md

 * creates all the files needed for production in the build directory
 * minifies images (jpg, png, jpg, svg)
 * includes various icon references for touch devices

-### Assignment4
-- create a Joker SPA
-  - without libraries or frameworks for routing and templating
-- use the baboilerplate2
-## check

-The main page (‘/’) should have a button “Tell joke” after pressing the button a joke from the  babossignment REST API (https://babossingment.firebaseapp.com/api/v1/jokes) should be displayed use your code from last assignment to disable showing a joke more than one time if all jokes are told display a message that indicates that
-## check

-the main page should have an anchor link “Add joke” pressing on it should take us to the creation page /create (without full reload!) use the babossignment API to add a new joke show adding indication and send us back to the main page when the joke is added to the REST API add a back button to this page

-the main page should have an anchor link “All jokes” pressing on it should take us to the jokes page /jokes (without full reload!) use the babossignment API to list all jokes and authors of them add a back button to this page

-use es6 modules and as much as possible the stuff we lerned there should never occur a full page reload using the SPA browser back and forward buttons should work reloading the SPA on a page should render that page

-- implement Page Not Found 404